Sandy Powell (comedian): Radio and film

 In the 1930s he began to work on the radio, always introducing his show with the catchphrase "Can you hear me, mother?"
 Powell said that the catchphrase originated on an occasion when he had dropped his script and was killing time at the microphone while rearranging the pages.
 It is also attributed to his mother's coercion and her hardness of hearing, during his early career.
 At his next booking, the theatre manager asked him to say it again as everyone was saying it now.
 He also appeared in a number of films during the 1930s, usually as himself, with one of them actually referring to his catchphrase: Can You Hear Me, Mother?
 (1935).
 In 1939, he was voted the fifth most popular British star at the local box office.

 A popular figure, he worked continually on radio, television and pantomime through the 1940s and 1950s.
-Aged 21 at the time, Pat Phoenix was brought in to play Sandy's wife and played four parts in the film.
-After that he went onto a variety tour and she came with him as his wife, earning £12 a week.
+Aged 21 at the time, Pat Phoenix was brought in to play Sandy's wife and played four parts in Cup-tie Honeymoon.
+After that he went on to a variety tour and she came with him as his wife, earning £12 a week.
 He performed with his Starlight company in the Eastbourne Pier theatre for over fifteen seasons in the 1950s and 1960s, earning himself the sobriquet Mr Eastbourne, and he was still performing occasionally up to his death in 1982.
 Part of his act was a comedy ventriloquism act, where the dummy would fall apart.
 After being on stage for a few weeks with a series of awful ventriloquists, he bought a dummy himself and did his own act as a ventriloquist.
 When Pat Phoenix as his wife who "fed him lines" asked if the dummy could sing something, he replied "If I know it, he can sing it!"
 His real-life wife, Kay White, often appeared with him.

 He performed twice in a Royal Variety Performance: both 1935 and 1970.
 In the latter he appeared with his wife performing his ventriloquist act gone-wrong.

 He was the subject of This Is Your Life in 1971 when he was surprised by Eamonn Andrews.
 He was awarded the MBE in 1975.

-Death
+Personal life and death

+In 1938 Powell separated from his first wife, Dorothy May, and took their two children to raise with him.
+They divorced in 1940.
+In 1942 he married Katie Hughes.
+She committed suicide in December 1946.
+He married Kay White in 1951.

-For a day or two, he thought he had bad indigestion, but it was worse than he realised and he died of a heart attack in Eastbourne on 26 June 1982, aged 82.
+For a day or two, he thought he had bad indigestion, but it was worse than he realised and he died of a heart attack in Eastbourne on 26 June 1982, he was 82 years old.

 A pub in Powell's native Rotherham was named "The Comedian" in his honour.
-On 13 April 2015 a blue plaque commemorating Powell was erected by the British Music Hall Society and unveiled by the then President Roy Hudd at Powell's former home in Elms Avenue, Eastbourne.
+On 13 April 2015 a blue plaque commemorating Powell was erected by the British Music Hall Society and unveiled by the then president Roy Hudd at Powell's former home in Elms Avenue, Eastbourne.

-Marriages

-In 1942 he married Katie Hughes, who died in 1947.
-He married Kay White in 1951.